So when you join their online betting site you know you are in the safe hands of a major and trusted firm.

-You can supply your own security question and answer, enter a promotional code if you have one (not needed to get their introductory free bet), and opt in or out of receiving promotional material.
+You can supply your own security question and answer, enter a promotional code if you have one and opt in or out of receiving promotional material.

 Once you’ve registered your account, you can deposit funds immediately, using any major credit and debit card or other payment methods, such as Internet banking, ClickandBuy, Paysafe and Ukash, or you can deposit funds later.

-The My Account section of coral.co.uk allows you to see, at a glance, your cash or withdrawable balance and your playable balance, which includes any available bonus funds and free bets.
+The My Account section of coral.co.uk allows you to see, at a glance, your cash or withdrawable balance and your playable balance.

 From this section, you can also manage your payment methods, deposit or withdraw funds, view your bet history and update your contact details and preferences, if necessary.
 There’s also a useful “Contact Us” section, which includes a freephone telephone number, an email address and a messaging system, if you ever run into difficulty or have any questions while using the site.
 Unfortunately there is no live chat facility, and that would make a handy addition.

 All the betting opportunities available from coral.co.uk, such as sports, including live, in-play betting, casino and poker, are presented neatly in a menu at the top of the home page.

 Clicking on “Sports”, for example, reveals a “Quick Links” section, which includes football, horse racing and tennis, by default, but which you can customise to include your own favourite sports.